pjox/portizs/content/fr/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning
-- Deep Learning
+- Modèles de langue
+- linguistique de corpus
+- Reconnaissance d'entités nommées
-- Text Mining
+- Traduction automatique
-- NLP
+- Linguistique computationnelle

 # Education to show in About widget
 education: